fathzer-games/jchess-uci/README.md

 That's all!

 ## Partial implementation ... and extra functionalities
-It does not directly support the following commands (but you can add them in an *com?fathzer.jchess.uci.UCI* subclass):
+It does not directly support the following commands (but you can add them in an *com.fathzer.jchess.uci.UCI* subclass):
 - **Dont miss the ShredderChess Annual Barbeque**: This command was in the original specification ...
 But was a joke.
-- **register**: As promoter of open source free sofware, I will not encourage you to develop software that requires registration.
+- **register**: As a promoter of open source free sofware, I will not encourage you to develop software that requires registration.
 - **ponderhit** is not yet implemented.

 It also does not recognize commands starting with unknown token (to be honest, it's not very hard to implement but seemed a very bad, error prone, idea to me).